-Complete a WFSC 491 Undergraduate Research Student Agreement and submit to Student Services office (Nagle 202) by the deadline indicated on the form.
+Complete a WFSC 491 Undergraduate Research Student Agreement and submit to Student Services office (Wildlife, Fisheries, and Ecological Sciences Building 202) by the deadline indicated on the form.
 You cannot enroll in WFSC 491 without submission of this form.

 Each year the department sponsors a trip to the island of Dominica in the Eastern Caribbean.
 The program is Dominica: Tropical and Field Biology.
 An average of 18 students each year have traveled to Dominica during the first summer session.
 While there, they complete group projects as well as explore individual research topics.
 Research topics emphasize terrestrial, freshwater and marine vertebrate research and both basic and applied topics focused on insects; course is cross-listed in WFSC and Entomology.
 Time for touring and exploring the island is included in the itinerary, including several very rigorous back-country mountain hikes to explore tropical forests, waterfalls, and volcanic valleys.
 During the trip students are earning 7 hours of credit towards their degree.

 Dr. Kevin Conway